 STI ESG has investments in several entities which own and operate STI schools.
-STI ESG is involved in establishing, maintaining, and operating educational institutions to provide preelementary, elementary, secondary and tertiary as well as post-graduate courses, post-secondary and lower tertiary non-degree programs.
-STI ESG also develops, adopts and/or acquires, entirely or in part, such curricula or academic services as may be necessary in the pursuance of its main activities, relating but not limited to information technology services, information technology-enabled services, education, hotel and restaurant management, engineering and business studies.
-STI ESG is also offering Senior High School (SHS).
+STI ESG is involved in establishing, maintaining, and operating educational institutions to provide pre-elementary, elementary, secondary, including Senior High School (SHS), and tertiary as well as post-graduate courses, post-secondary and lower tertiary non-degree programs.
+It also develops, adopts and/or acquires, entirely or in part, such curricula or academic services as may be necessary in the pursuance of its main activities, relating but not limited to information technology services, information technology-enabled services, education, hotel and restaurant management, engineering, business studies, psychology and criminology.

-On November 26, 2021, the Company received cash dividends from STI ESG amounting to \$\text{P}0.05\$ per share or \$\text{P}152.0\$ million while on November 18, 2020, the Company received cash dividends from STI ESG amounting to \$\text{P}0.013\$ per share or \$\text{P}39.5\$ million (see Note 12).
+On December 16, 2022, the Company received cash dividends from STI ESG amounting to P0.07 per share or P212.8 million while on November 26, 2021, the Company received cash dividends from STI ESG amounting to P0.05 per share or P152.0 million (see Note 12).